danfuzz/samizdat/doc/library-guide/ModuleSystem.md

 #### `makeInternalLoader(path, globals, nextLoader) <> InternalLoader`

-This creates and returns an intra-module file loader, for which the `intra*` family of functions produces useful results.
+This creates and returns a module-internal file loader, which knows how to load internal modules (private implementation files) and resource files.

 `path` is the absolute filesystem path to the main module directory.
 `nextLoader` is the loader to use to find required modules that aren't